MI2DataLab/ResponsibleML-UseR2022/README.md

-# -ResponsibleML-UseR2022
-Materials for ,,Introduction to Responsible ML at UseR!2022''
+# Introduction to Responsible ML

+Notes for the tutorial given at [UseR!2022](https://user2022.r-project.org/).

+## Short link

+Short link to this page: https://tinyurl.com/RML2022